furechan/mintalib/README.md

 ## Core Functions

-Core calculations functions are implemented in the `core` module with names like `calc_sma`, `calc_atr`, `calc_macd`, etc.
+Core calculation functions are implemented in the `core` module with names like `calc_sma`, `calc_atr`, `calc_macd`, etc.

 The first parameter of a function is either `prices` or `series` depending on whether the function expects a dataframe of prices or a single series.

 A `prices` dataframe can be a pandas or polars dataframe.
 The column names for prices are expected to include `open`, `high`, `low`, `close`, `volume` all in **lower case**.

-A `series` can be a pandas or polars series.
+A `series` can be a pandas/polars series or a numpy array.

-These functions return a numpy array or a tuple of numpy arrays, regardless of the type of inputs.
+These functions return a numpy array or a tuple of numpy arrays.

 ```python
 from mintalib.core import calc_sma, calc_atr